York’s Chocolate Story is now open and we’re excited to welcome you back! Book your tour online now!

 DID YOU KNOW…

-PUPILS CAN HAVE A GO AT DREAMING UP THEIR VERY OWN BRILLIANT BRAND AND PITCHING THEIR IDEAS TO AN AUDIENCE IN OUR DESIGN AND TECHNOLOGY WORKSHOP.
-Suitable for a large range of Key Stages, this workshop will explore the unique selling point, target market and packaging design of some of York’s most iconic confectionery products to uncover the secret to their enduring success.
-Discover the history of the chocolate truffle, have a go at making some by hand and work in teams to design and market a unique box of bespoke truffles handmade by the York’s Chocolate Story team of Chocolatiers.
-Every team will leave with their branded truffle box in addition to the chocolates they make by hand.
+PUPILS CAN HAVE A GO AT DREAMING UP THEIR VERY OWN BRILLIANT BRAND AND PITCHING THEIR IDEAS, DRAGON’S DEN STYLE, TO AN AUDIENCE IN OUR DESIGN AND TECHNOLOGY WORKSHOP.
+Suitable for a range of Key Stages, this workshop will explore the unique selling point, target market, packaging design and history of some of York’s iconic confectionery products to uncover the secret to their enduring success.
+Discover the history and appeal of chocolate truffles and have a go at making some by hand.
+Using York’s brands as inspiration, pupils will work in teams to design, market and pitch a new chocolate product; the ‘Next big thing’ to the market.
+The winning team will leave with a prize hand made by the York’s Chocolate Story team of Chocolatiers, as well the chocolates they make themselves.